Mohammed-data/happiness-index/README.md

 - Correlation matrix between all variables
 - ARIMA forecasting in R to predict mood dips
 - Publish blog reflection on Substack
-- Build Power BI dashboard with filters and drilldowns

 ---